jmai00/crouton.io-1/posts/myFirstPost.md

 ---
-title: Setting up a Blog on Crouton
+title: Setting up a Blog on Crouton from the Underpants Gnomes
 ---

 ##3 easy steps: